RatingWidget/wordpress-plugin/readme.txt

 Stable tag: 2.5.5
 License: GPLv2 or later

-The most popular Five Star Rating System on the web.
+The most popular Five Star Review System on the web.
 User-friendly ratings for: posts, pages, comments, WooCommerce, BuddyPress and bbPress forums.

 == Description ==

-#### New!
-Multi-Criteria Ratings is now fully supported!

 #### Ratings for your:
 * Posts